 When a component of an entity had been disposed of or classified as held for sale or a management contract is terminated, the Company looked at its overall relationship with the customer.
 If the operations or cash flows of the component had been (or will be) eliminated from the ongoing operations of the entity as a result of the transaction and the entity did not have significant continuing involvement in the operations of the component after the transaction, the results of operations of the component of an entity were reported in discontinued operations.
-If the Company continued to maintain a relationship generating significant cash flows and had continuing involvement with the customer, the disposal, the asset held for sale classification or the loss of the management contract(s) resulted in a loss in the overall customer relationship as no future significant cash flows would be generated and the Company would have no continuing involvement with the customer, the results were classified in discontinued operations.
+If the Company continued to maintain a relationship generating significant cash flows and had continuing involvement with the customer, the disposal, the asset held for sale classification or the loss of the management contract(s) was not treated as discontinued operations.
+If the disposal, the asset held for sale classification or the loss of the management contract(s) resulted in a loss in the overall customer relationship as no future significant cash flows would be generated and the Company would have no continuing involvement with the customer, the results were classified in discontinued operations.